WHAT’S NEW AND NOTEWORTHY

 Why It Matters.
 Mandatory or forced arbitration takes away the rights of consumers and investors to seek relief in open court before unbiased judges when they have been ripped off by banks and corporations.
 These often fine-print clauses force defrauded investors and other victims into secret, unfair, and biased arbitrations.
 Those proceedings are generally run by an industry self-regulatory organization that consistently favors the industry.
 Investors and consumers rarely obtain meaningful recovery.

 In a positive development, the district court once again granted defendant Johnson & Johnson’s motion to dismiss.
 The court ruled that there’s no real “case or controversy” between the parties because the Trust’s claims are either moot (already resolved) or unripe (not yet ready for resolution).
 Obviously disappointed by the court’s ruling, the plaintiffs have appealed to the U.S. Court of Appeals for the Third Circuit.
-The case was fully briefed in December 2022.
-The court has yet to schedule an oral argument.
+The case was fully briefed in December 2022 and the Court has indicated that it will decide the case on the briefs without oral argument.

 The Issue.
 In the years before the 2008 financial crisis exploded and began dismantling our economy, Goldman Sachs organized, promoted, and sold mortgage-backed securities that, unbeknownst to investors, were essentially designed to fail.
 Goldman had become convinced that the residential mortgage market was headed for collapse, and it saw a rich profit opportunity.
 So it bet against the investments even as it foisted them onto countless unsuspecting investors who were persuaded to take the “long side” of the deal.
 The bank thus had a huge and undisclosed conflict of interest.
 And in addition to misleading investors, Goldman also misled the public—including its own shareholders—by falsely proclaiming that it had “extensive procedures and controls in place” to manage such conflicts of interest and by reassuring everyone that clients “always come first.”
 When the truth came out, the bank’s stock price fell, and shareholders suffered losses.